turbot/terraform-provider-steampipecloud/docs/resources/workspace.md

 The following arguments are supported:

 - `handle` - (Required) A friendly identifier for your workspace, and must be unique across your workspaces.
+- `organization` - (Optional) An organization ID or handle to create the workspace in.

 ## Attributes Reference